-During the proposal defense meeting, the dissertation committee reviews the draft timeline with you, proposes modifications, e.g. if the timeline or overall scope of the project is too great or too small, and reviews expectations for the first year following the proposal meeting.
+During the proposal defense meeting, you will present your proposal to your committee in a format and duration decided between you and your mentor.
+The dissertation committee discusses the proposal with you and may ask for revisions.
+The committee also reviews your proposed timeline with you and may propose modifications, e.g., if the timeline or overall scope of the project is too great or too small, and reviews expectations for the first year following the proposal meeting.

-At the proposal defense meeting, the committee reviews with you that you must provide a Progress Report to the committee no later than one year following the proposal meeting.
+At the proposal defense meeting, the committee also reviews with you that you must provide a Progress Report to the committee no later than one year following the proposal meeting.
 The purpose of the Progress Report is to enable the Committee to review your progress towards completion of your dissertation research and provide feedback in a timely manner (rather than only when you consider the work complete).
-The committee may decide on an earlier deadline for the Progress Report (i.e. less than one year), such as when the project gets to a certain milestone on the Timeline, e.g. completion of Study # 1 [and, subsequently, each additional Study #], or when all of the data have been analyzed and findings written up in text and tables/figures.
+The committee may decide on an earlier deadline for the Progress Report (i.e., less than one year), such as when the project gets to a certain milestone on the Timeline, e.g. completion of Study #1 [and, subsequently, each additional Study #], or when all of the data have been analyzed and findings written up in text and tables/figures.